 Read and study the enclosed courses and answer the final examination questions.
-To receive credit for your courses, you must provide your customer information and complete the mandatory exam.
-NEW!
-We offer five ways to complete.
-Choose an option below to receive credit and your certificate of completion.
+To receive credit for your courses, you must provide your customer information and complete the evaluation.
+We offer three ways for you to complete.
+Choose an option below to receive credit and your certificates of completion.